 We had to convince the owners of this wood-framed row house to renovate rather than sell.
 The house was awful.
 The wood framing was collapsing; the cellar flooded seasonally; and the cladding was vinyl and asbestos.
 But we saw potential.

-But now, they’re glad they did.
-Since the house is in Greenpoint’s landmark district, the front façade has a new period-perfect polychrome cornice at the top.
-In the middle are replicas of the original windows, casings, and clapboards.
+And now, they owners are glad they stayed.
+Since the house is in Greenpoint’s landmark district, we gave the front façade a new period-perfect polychrome cornice.
+Below that are replicas of the original windows, casings, and clapboards.
 And at sidewalk level, an etched glass wall of windows gives luminous privacy.